saipragathi0912/Pragathi-Brain-Clone/content/Brownian Motion.md

 ### Mathematical Explanation

 Brownian Motion comes under a class of Stochastic Processes.
-What is a Stochastic Process?
-It is a collection of Random Variables.
-What is a Random Variable ?
-It's a mapping from sample space to real numbers.
-What is a Sample Space?
-It is a set of possible outcomes.
-How did we arrive at the possible outcomes set?
-We do a random experiment.
-What is a random experiment?
-It's an experiment whose outcome can't be computed with certainty.
-Let's take a real life example to see how we can fit it all.
+You can find all about it here [[Stochastic Process]]